 Averted probably more times than not in Real Life.
 Many an ER attending and trauma surgeon has put away some retirement money from homemade MacGyver devices.
 The tragedy is that most lay people can scrounge together just enough information, skill, and resources to build something that gets themselves really, really hurt.
 What professionals have is not only the ability to build devices, but do so safely with a low margin of error.
 As Adam and Jamie would say, don't try this at home.
 They're what you call professionals.

 Once the Mythbusters showed the museum of weapons made in prison, including a gun made from the sink pipes.
+One episode proved that, with enough time and the proper technique, a prisoner could build a functional, lethal crossbow out of newspaper, underwear elastic, and plastic forks and spoons.

 On the Apollo 13 mission, an oxygen tank explosion left the command module uninhabitable.
 Using the lunar module as a lifeboat had been discussed earlier, and the crew evacuated into the LM for the rest of the trip to the moon and back to Earth.
 Among the problems they had to solve was that the carbon dioxide scrubbers were being used up too quickly, being designed for the requirements of two astronauts for 1½ day, not three for four days.
 There were spare canisters in the command module, but those were cube-shaped and large, not cylindrical and small as in the lunar modulenote the phrase "square peg in a round hole" doesn't come from this situation; it originated in the early 19th century.
 Ground Control put together a team with the objective to find a way to use items available on the spaceship to build something to make the CM canisters usable.
 Using things like plastic Moon rock bags, cardboard from log book covers, space suit hoses, and duct tapenote available on every American spaceship since the Gemini Program, they MacGyvered a working adapter.